A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: The Algorithm, Estimation, and Testing

 \subsection{Estimation and Hypothesis Testing}

 This section closely follows KK14.
-We consider inference where with respect to covariates (a) we do not wish to model their effect and (b) we wish to model their effect assuming they combine linearly which we abbreviate NC and LC respectively.
+We consider inference where (a) with respect to covariates we do not wish to model their effect and (b) with respect to covariates we wish to model their effect assuming they combine linearly which we abbreviate NC and LC respectively.
 Considering both the population sampling model (Equation~\ref{eq:response_model}) abbreviated PO and the Neyman randomization model (Equation~\ref{eq:response_model2}) abbreviated NR, we consider a total of four inferential settings, NC/PO, NC/NR, LC/PO and LC/NR.

 The NC vs LC settings distinguishes two different estimators and the PO vs NR settings distinguishes two types of testing.
 For estimating $\beta_T$ in the covariates-ignored case NC, we use a paired difference estimator for the matched pairs combined with the classic difference-in-means estimator detailed in Section~\ref{subsubsec:classic_test}.
 In the linear covariates case LC, we use an analogous OLS paired difference estimator combined with a classic OLS estimator detailed in section \ref{subsubsec:ols_test}.
 For testing, in the population model PO we test the population hypotheses $H_0: \betaT = \beta_0$ versus $H_a: \betaT \neq \beta_0$ detailed in Sections~ \ref{subsubsec:classic_test}~and~\ref{subsubsec:ols_test}.
 For the randomization model NR, we test Fisher's sharp null hypothesis using two similar randomization tests detailed in Section~\ref{subsubsec:permutation_test}.